Fire Safety Week Snack and Freebie

 Before students begin making the fire truck snack you’ll want to add some red food dye to the frosting to make it red.

-Each student needs one graham cracker.
-They will spread the frosting to cover the graham cracker.
-Next they will need about four pretzel sticks to make the ladder.
+Students spread the frosting to cover the graham cracker.
+Next they will need three to four pretzel sticks to make the ladder.
 Two cookies for the wheels.